nbarikipoulos/poppy-examples/README.md

 ````
 then, type h to display available key binding and enjoy :)

-Users can easily register their own script modifiyng the keyBinding.js file.
+Users can easily register their own scripts modifying the keyBinding.js file.